pento/automatic-updater/readme.txt

 == Changelog ==

+= 0.9 =
+* ADDED: Warning when Better WP Security is hiding update info

 = 0.8.5 =
 * FIXED: Disable email notifications option was being set, but not showing up as set
 * FIXED: Only write to the options table when options have actually change